Chateau Royale (Hamilton, Ontario)

-Chateau Royale (formerly known as the Undermount Offices at Alexandra Square) is a mixed-use residential condominium and commercial complex located at 135 James Street South, in the downtown core of Hamilton, Ontario, Canada.
-The building is located in the centre of the city, bound by James Street to the west, and the Hamilton GO Centre to the north.
+Chateau Royale (formerly the Undermount Offices at Alexandra Square) is a mixed-use residential condominium and commercial complex located at 135 James Street South in Hamilton, Ontario, Canada.
+The property is situated adjacent to the Hamilton GO Centre in the city's downtown core.

-The former office complex opened in 1966, and the newly formed residential tower officially opened in 2006.
+The complex originally opened in 1966 as a modernist office development and was converted into residential condominium units in 2006.
+The site has a longer history as a commercial and entertainment hub known as "Alexandra Square", including the former Alexandra Roller Skating Rink.